Leran10/TEA/README.md

    - Specify their paths in the config.yaml file

 2. **STAR Indexing**
-   - Create STAR index with your provided reference genome and GTF
+   - Create STAR index with your provided reference genome and GTF files (using the paths from config.yaml)

 3. **RNA-seq Alignment with STAR**
    - Align reads with optimized parameters for TE detection: